Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

     Professionals with a solid Open Source background do not depend on certifications paid by their companies to learn how to use their tools, or having to change their base tool-set regularly, limited by commercial decisions.
     In other words, Open Source professionals have made their career supported in specific tooling and associated practices they have chosen and mastered.

 It is easy to spot the real skilled people with knowledge about it, I saw this also on my job.
-People thrust me about specific topics because I know how they works not because I read a tutorial but because I studied the internal stuff and experienced in a lot of different ways.
-Just create a repo for [hacktoberfest](https://hacktoberfest.digitalocean.com/) to do 4 pull requests and get a t-shirt cannot compare to with people that does real effective contribution and improve their skills on high level.
+People trust me about specific topics because I know how they work not because I read a tutorial but because I studied the internal stuff and experienced in a lot of different ways.
+Just creating a repo for [hacktoberfest](https://hacktoberfest.digitalocean.com/) to do 4 pull requests and getting a t-shirt cannot be compared with people who do real effective contribution and improve their skills on high level.
 Of course you can create a repo for learning but just doing it in that period of the year doesn't mean that you are a contributor.

-Open source skilled people doesn't have a CV (after all I don't have any) but our career speak for us and is more powerful of a course bought on Udemy.
+Open source skilled people don't have a CV (after all I don't have any) but our career speak for us and is more powerful of a course bought on Udemy.
 Probably we need to improve our communication skills (one of the reason of this book) but this is another topic.

 Some examples of simple tasks that a lot of communities have to help newcomers (also on something that can be difficult, like Git or development with 0 knowledge):